Air 424

 Air 424 is the four-week survival training course that the Royal Navy gives to its pilots, whether helicopter or fixed-wing.

 History

 Before the mid-1990s, the survival training course took place at HMS Daedalus in Hampshire.
 The Royal Navy Survival Equipment School was at Seafield Park, Hampshire.
-The new £3.25m Royal Navy Sea Survival Training Centre opened at HMS Excellent on Friday 2 March 2012 by Commodore Adrian Nance, who was Commodore from 2004-06 of the Royal Navy Maritime Warfare School at HMS Excellent.
+The new £3.25m Royal Navy Sea Survival Training Centre opened at HMS Excellent on Friday 2 March 2012 by Commodore Adrian Nance, who was Commodore from 2004 to 2006 of the Royal Navy Maritime Warfare School at HMS Excellent.
 HMS Excellent is also the home of the Defence Diving School.
 In February 1995, the Royal Navy Survival Equipment School (RNSES) became part of the Royal Navy Air Engineering School, which became the Royal Navy Air Engineering and Survival School (RNAESS).

 Underwater rescue training was at HMS Vernon in Hampshire until 1985; the new £15m Underwater Escape Training Unit opened in March 2018.